-Hoaxes in the Digital Era: An Analysis of Social Media Users
+Hoaxes in the Digital Era: An Analysis of Social Media Users’ Perceptions and Attitudes

 Abstract